harbour/core/contrib/gtwvw/doc/intro.en.md

 involving cross-platform gurus of Harbour, not by bursting ideas like I did in above paragraph :-).

-Additionally, some aspects of current GTWVW may not be accepted as a 'good practice' by other developers.
+Additionally, some aspects of current GTWVW may not be accepted as a *good practice* by other developers.
 For example, I am using Windows native controls (toolbar, statusbar, scrollbar) which are intentionally avoided by GTWVT.
 At best, it is because I can't give a convincing arguments.
 At worst, it is really a bad design